firedog1024/TheThingsNetwork-with-Azure-IoT-Central/README.md

 ![Raw data flow](https://github.com/firedog1024/TheThingsNetwork-with-Azure-IoT-Central/raw/master/assets/data-raw.png)

 note that the payload is not being decoded into human readable values and is just shown as it's byte array representation.
-If we click on one of the lines we can see that there is nothing in the Fields section as the again the data is not being decoded.
+If we click on one of the lines we can see that there is nothing in the Fields section as again the data is not being decoded.

 ![Raw data detail](https://github.com/firedog1024/TheThingsNetwork-with-Azure-IoT-Central/raw/master/assets/data-raw-detail.png)